The Words that Frustrate People the Most

 To - a preposition, or first part of the infinitive form of the verb.
 Example: They went to the lake to have a swim.

 Too - means in addition, or also.
 Example: I was too tired to continue the long walk home.

 Led - means to guide or direct.
 Example: The evidence led the jury to a unanimous decision.

 Lead - means a dense metallic element.
 Example: The lead pipe was very heavy to carry.

 Stationary - means something that is motionless or not moving.
 Example: The motorcycle was stationary in the traffic jam.

 Stationery - writing materials, pens, pencils, paper, and envelopes.
-Example: The stationery arrive late that day.
+Example: The stationery arrived late that day.